nmlgc/ReC98/Research/Borland C++ decompilation.md

 | `[bp-1]` | `char var_2;`             |
 | `[bp-2]` | `char var_3;`             |

+* Local `enum` variables with underlying 1-byte types are always word-aligned, regardless of the value of `-a`.

 ### Grouping

 Any structures or classes that contain more than a single scalar-type member